OmsInSerial/Eurorack/FM Einheit/Readme.md

 <img src="pics/algorythms.png" width="300" height="315">

-Imagine you get 2 or more modules... and you are in the DX7 territory within Eurorack!
+Imagine you get 2 or more modules... and you are in some sort of DX7 territory within Eurorack!

-This module is developed under macOS with the help of [Erb Eurorack-Blocks](https://github.com/ohmtech-rdi/eurorack-blocks) framework + ElectroSmith Daisy Patch SubModule + Max/MSP gen~.
+This module is developed under macOS with the help of [Erb Eurorack-Blocks](https://github.com/ohmtech-rdi/eurorack-blocks) framework + ElectroSmith Daisy Patch SubModule.

 [Erb Eurorack-Blocks](https://github.com/ohmtech-rdi/eurorack-blocks) allows to test modules in the VCV Rack environment before going to the next stage of development.
 From idea to final hardware module, via VCV: